 Homebound or Nursing Home Visits

-Parishioners who are unable to get to Mass due to illness or incapacity may request a Minister of Care to visit and bring Communion.
+Parishioners who are unable to attend Mass due to illness or incapacity may request a Minister of Care to visit and bring Communion.
 Those seriously impaired by sickness or old age may also request the Sacrament of the Anointing of the Sick.
-Please call the Parish Office.
-Also, please inform the office if you or a loved one is transferred to an area nursing home so that the parish can keep in contact.
+Please call the Parish Office with your request.
+Also, please inform the office if you or a loved one has transferred to an area nursing home so that the parish can keep in contact.

-In the event of the death of a parishioner the Funeral Home will contact the parish.
-One of the Pastoral Associates will meet with the family to arrange the date/time of services and provide materials for planning the Funeral Liturgy.
+In the event of the death of a parishioner, the funeral home will contact the parish.
+One of the pastoral associates will meet with the family to arrange the date/time of services and to provide materials for planning the Funeral Liturgy.
 The Church offers the following types of services:

 Visitation at church followed by the Mass of Christian Burial; Committal service at the time of burial.

 Funeral Service (not a Mass) at the Funeral Home; Committal service at the time of burial.